Travel to Malta in November

 Airbnb in Msida

-We had opted for an Airbnb in Msida, a small town next to Valletta, which is the main city and historical center of Malta.
-We booked six nights at $25.00 per night for a room at Kwame & Fatima's apartment.
+We had opted for an Airbnb in Msida, a small town next to Valletta, Malta's main city and historical center.
+We booked a room at Kwame and Fatima's apartment for six nights at $25.00 per night.

 Our room was a private queen room, which we thought meant we would have a queen-size bed.
-This, unfortunately, was not the case.
+Unfortunately, this was not the case.
 Instead, we cozied up for six nights on a 3/4 sofa bed.
 It was our error, as we discovered when we re-read the listing.

-Let us be honest, it was not ideal but nor was it a disaster.
-There was a shared bathroom and we had full use of the spacious living room and kitchen.
-We had planned to work on the blog and cook most of our meals so all in all, it worked out okay.
+Let us be honest.
+It was not ideal, but it was not a disaster.
+There was a shared bathroom, and we had full use of the spacious living room and kitchen.
+We planned to work on the blog and cook most of our meals, so it worked out okay.

-Given the choice again we would book accommodation in central Valletta, albeit at a different price point.
+If we had the choice again, we would book accommodation in central Valletta, albeit at a different price point.
 A lasting memory from Malta will be our battle with mosquitos.
-We came unprepared and the mosquitos knew it.
+We came unprepared, and the mosquitos knew it.

 The pool in the Mediterranean Sea at Sliema Beach in Malta